9 min read

+In Italian tradition, five almonds signify five wishes for the bride and groom: health, wealth, happiness, fertility, and longevity.
+In Middle Eastern tradition, these cute candies are considered an aphrodisiac!
 In Greek tradition, these candy almonds are bagged in odd numbers and are served on a silver tray.
 Odd numbers are indivisible, symbolizing how the newlyweds will share everything and remain undivided.

 In the case of an arranged marriage of a bride and groom, the bride was considered their father’s property in which he was giving her away to the groom.
 Over the years, this tradition has remained, along with some fantastic alternatives to accommodate the couple’s preference!